CharlieDDDD/KDD-Cup-99-CNN-PyTorch/README.md

 **note**: 1.
 Some code is inherited from others. ~~2.
 The project is still under development.~~

 ​	This is a classification model with five classes (normal, DOS, R2L, U2R,PROBING).
-Ignore the content features of TCP connection ( columns 10-22 of KDD Cup 99 dataset)  when training the model to adapt [this project, a kdd99 feature extractor](https://github.com/AI-IDS/kdd99_feature_extractor).
+Ignore the content features of TCP connection ( columns 10-22 of KDD Cup 99 dataset)  when training the model to adapt [this project that a kdd99 feature extractor](https://github.com/AI-IDS/kdd99_feature_extractor).

 ## Network Structure